CitizenLabDotCo/citizenlab/docs/README.md

 - Increased color contrast of List/Map toggle component to meet accesibility standard

 ### Added
-- Ability to tag ideas manually and automatically.
+- Ability to tag ideas manually and automatically in the admin.

 ## 2020-12-02